How to Refinance Your Home

 The average home loan can last 15, 20 or 30 years.
-If you want to lower your debt and increase your equity, refinancing may be the route to take.
+If you want to lower your debt and increase your equity, in addition to reducing the cost of your home insurance, refinancing may be the route to take to save money.

 It's common for most people to sign up for a 30-year loan when financing their home the first time around.
 Every few years, depending on the economy and other factors such as unemployment, rates for mortgages change.

 You should shop around to see if you can take advantage of a better interest rate but it's important to do your research, as rates are constantly fluctuating while the market slowly recovers.

 You can switch the type of mortgage you have -- for example you can change from an Adjustable-Rate (ARM) to a Fixed-Rate Mortgage (FRM).
 An Adjustable-Rate loan has an interest rate that is periodically adjusted based on an index, whereas a Fixed-Rate Mortgage has the same interest rate during the entire life of the loan.

 When refinancing, you will most likely have a shorter term loan, which means your monthly payments will be higher, but you will own your home in a shorter amount of time and build your equity faster.

 After you receive a lump sum from the refinance, you should use the loan proceeds to pay off the existing mortgage and all costs associated with it, and any money left over are funds for you to use.